What is a Labradoodle...

 A multigeneration Labradoodle, or often times called a "multigen", is a fourth generation or higher Labradoodle.
 Once a Labradoodle reaches multigen status the coat should always be non shedding and should have a very calm, willing to please temperament.
 There are some unscrupulous breeders that claim to be breeding multigens when in fact, they are only breeding F2 or maybe F3 generations.
 Picasso is a perfect example of a multigen.
 He has a very nice silky coat that is rather easy to take care of.
 He has a very calm temperament and is always looking to please.
 He has been very easy to train and has been an absolute joy to have.

-Here at Dandy Doodles and Poodles we are currently raising F1b and F1bb Labradoodles.
-We are working toward our goal of raising multigens in the future.
-We are also always improving our breeding program and hold back only the best puppies for our future breeding program.
+Here at Dandy Doodles and Poodles we are currently raising multigenerational (multigen) Labradoodles.
+We started out raising F1b and F1bb Labradoodles to establish our own lines and now have our own third generation puppies in our breeding program.
+We are also always improving our breeding program and hold back only the best puppies for our future program.
 We have also started our Standard Poodle breeding program, so be on the look out for arriving litters of our beautiful Standard Poodle puppies.

 A Labradoodle is a crossbreed of a Poodle (Toy, Miniature or Standard) and a Labrador Retriever.
 Some people call them "designer" breeds or hybrids or dare I say mutts (ugh), but we call them wonderful family companions that serve a purpose whether they are for service work, a family companion, or a working dog for hunting.